 Part of our Web Search & Data Extraction MCP category.

 Nimble (formerly Nimbleway) is an enterprise web data platform that raised $47 million in Series B funding in February 2026 to build AI agent infrastructure.
+Databricks Ventures participated in that round and subsequently added Nimble to the Databricks Marketplace as a one-click install — making Nimble simultaneously an investor-backed and distribution-channel partner of Databricks.
 Their MCP server connects to the same proxy and scraping backend used by enterprise customers, wrapping it in a standard MCP interface so agents can pull structured web data in real time.

-The standout feature: Nimble is the only MCP server with dedicated Google Maps intelligence tools — business discovery, venue details (including real-time crowd levels), and structured review collection with sentiment analysis.
-If your agent needs local business data, this is currently the only MCP option that handles it natively.
+The standout feature remains: Nimble is the only MCP server with dedicated Google Maps intelligence tools — business discovery, venue details (including real-time crowd levels), and structured review collection with sentiment analysis.
+No competitor has entered this niche.

-The key question: at $2,500/month minimum for managed plans, is this justified when Bright Data offers 60+ tools with a free tier, and Firecrawl handles general scraping at a fraction of the cost?
+The key question remains: at $2,500/month minimum for managed plans, is this justified when Bright Data offers 60+ tools with a free tier, and Firecrawl handles general scraping at a fraction of the cost?

 What It Does

-Nimble’s MCP server exposes 7 tools across three categories:
+Nimble’s MCP server now exposes 18 tools across five categories, expanded from the original 7 in three categories.

 Web Search & Extraction